 - Bulk quantities tend to be more cost effective than individual.

-- Break food up into smaller portions
+- Break food up into smaller portions.

-- Pick up orders instead of delivery
+- Pick up orders instead of delivery.

-- When serving food for a large group, be sure that members and those that are hosting eat last (in the event that there is not enough food)
+- When serving food for a large group, be sure that members and those that are hosting eat last (in the event that there is not enough food).

 Where to Keep Your Money

 Check with your student activities office for the policy regarding student organization bank accounts.
-Some require accounts be held on campus, while others allow for banking in a local/state/federal bank or credit union.
+Some require accounts be held on-campus, while others allow for banking in a local/state/federal bank or credit union.

-Most Alpha Lambda Delta local chapter bank accounts are on campus accounts, operated through the business office, student government office, or other specified department.
+Most Alpha Lambda Delta local chapter bank accounts are on-campus accounts, operated through the business office, student government office, or other specified department.

 If your account is on campus, there will be policies and procedures in place.
 Be sure to meet deadlines or risk becoming unfunded or shut down!
 Be clear about expectations related to advisors having signatory authority.
-On campus accounts are generally preferable to commercial banking.
+On-campus accounts are generally preferable to commercial banking.

 If your account is off campus, be sure to follow any campus policies that might be in place.
 The plus side to off campus accounts is they can typically act faster, provide more services, ATM and debit options, and offer flexibility.
 The risk or downside is changing signature cards every year.
 It requires a trip to the bank, new debit cards, etc. If you go this route be sure to change passwords frequently!
-An option is to only have the advisor as a signatory, to avoid yearly changes.
+An option is to only have the advisor as a signatory to avoid yearly changes.

 Overall: avoid using cash if possible.
 Again, follow the rules of your institution, and be very careful about where cash is held (do not leave it in your desk drawer!).
 Revenues should be collected by check, money order, or credit card (MHS).
-This provides a record and less risk of disappearing.
+This provides a record and reduces the risk of disappearing.
 Expenditures and reimbursements should also not be paid with cash - people lose receipts, commingle personal purchases, etc. It’s best to create a Payment Request Form.
 And all checks should require a second signature!

 Alpha Lambda Delta is a 501 C3 charitable organization.
 Each chapter is assigned its own EIN (Tax ID number), and the National Office files a group tax return each year on behalf of all chapters.
 This underlines the importance of submitting your chapter annual report (due May 10 each year), as we use the information from the reports (particularly starting and ending balances) to complete the IRS form (Group 990).